ivan-hc/AM/README.md

 		am -q --appimages {KEYWORD}
 		am -q --pkg {PROGRAM1} {PROGRAM2}

-**Description**: Search for keywords in the list of available applications, add the "--appimages" option to list only the AppImages or add "--pkg" to list multiple programs at once.
+**Description**: Search for keywords in the list of available applications, add the "`--appimages`" option to list only the AppImages or add "`--pkg`" to list multiple programs at once.

 ------------------------------------------------------------------------
 ### `remove`, `-r`